L3gacyGatling/My-Evades-Editor-Maps/README.md

 In order to use any of my map files:

-1: Download the zip file that's in this repository, or use this link that goes to the Evades Sandbox: https://pifary-dev.github.io/ravel/
+1: Download the zip file that's in this repository (it'll be the only zip file here), or use this link that goes to the Evades Sandbox: https://pifary-dev.github.io/ravel/